STPORTFOLIO

 The foundation of a scalable design system is a well-structured token hierarchy.
 Start with primitive tokens (raw values), build semantic tokens on top (purpose-driven), and then component tokens at the leaf level.

-"Tokens are the contract between design and engineering.
+"Design systems live at the intersection of design and engineering.
 Get them right and everything else follows."

 Component Architecture